Frequently Asked Questions

 What is the origin of replicas of Freud's antiquities which have "CIBA-GEIGY" embossed on their base?

 These replicas were produced for publicity purposes by Ciba Geigy which sponsored the travelling exhibition of Freud's antiquities in the late 1980's.
 More details of the original antiquities can be found in the catalogue of that exhibition: L. Gamwell and R. Wells (editors) Freud and Art: His Personal Collection of Antiquities published by State University of Binghampton and Freud Museum London, 1989.
 The replicas have no rarity or antiquity value.

 How do I apply to exhibit at the Museum?

 We usually commission exhibitions in-house but do look at unsolicited proposals.
 If you are interested in proposing an exhibition, please send details to email@example.com.
 Our exhibition panel will next meet to discuss proposals at the end of the year.
 Please be aware that exhibitions must have strong links to Sigmund or Anna Freud and/or their work, and be externally funded.
 Our exhibition programme is currently booked up until 2015/16.

 Where did Freud say, "time spent with cats is never wasted"?

-Although this quote is widely attributed to Freud, there is no evidence that he ever said it.
+Although this quote is widely attributed to Freud on quotation websites, there is no evidence that he ever said it.
 He did, however, write to his friend Arnold Zweig: "I, as is well known, do not like cats".
+Freud became one of the greatest thinkers of the 20th Century because he spent his time reading, writing, and listening to his patients, rather than wasting it with cats.
 He was more of a dog person.